clevengermatt/dreamweaver/content/Factions/The Dreamweavers Guild/Officers/The Restless.md

 **Status**: Revered and Solemn

-The Restless serves as the ultimate leader of the Dreamweavers Guild, a position regarded with profound respect and solemnity due to the immense sacrifice it demands.
+The Restless serves as the ultimate leader of [[The Dreamweavers Guild]], a position regarded with profound respect and solemnity due to the immense sacrifice it demands.
 The title “The Restless” is not symbolic but literal—upon taking on the role, the leader undergoes a ritual that severs their ties to the dream realm.
 This ensures they are entirely removed from active dreamwalking activities and eliminates the risk of abusing the guild’s resources or power for personal gain.

 #### The Great Sacrifice: